Dreaming of a lounge-worthy, low maintenance landscape? A xeriscape may be the answer. Just keep these seven principles in mind.

 Consider aspect, shade, slope, soil, and existing and desired species.
-The goal is to aim for one third lawn, one third beds and one third pervious patio or deck.
+The goal is to approximate 1/3 lawn, 1/3 beds and 1/3 pervious patio or deck.

 One way to increase water holding capacity is to add amendments, such as compost.
 Add one inch of compost to the soil to beds in spring and fall and ¼ inch over lawns during the same seasons.

 Of course, the most efficient irrigation is rain, but we recommend using a hand-held hose or soaker hoses.
 In-ground irrigation system, on the other hand, use 50 percent more water (70 percent in the summer) than a hose-end sprinkler or hand-held hose.

 Use native plants or ones well-adapted to our area.
 My personal favorites are salvias, firecracker fern, damianita, Turk’s cap, cenizo and iris.
 All of these are included in the WaterSaver Landscape Coupon.